ealmansi/ercy-bot/README.md

 ## Development

-### Step 1
+Run app in development mode: `$ npm run dev`

+Run app in development mode for Ropsten network: `$ NETWORK=ropsten npm run dev`

+## Production

-Copy file `config/development.json.sample` into `config/development.json` and introduce the following information:
+Copy file `config/local-production.json.sample` into `config/local-production.json` and introduce the following information:

-- TOKEN_ADDRESS: address where the target contract is hosted on the blockchain.
 - SLACK_TOKEN: Slack access token for the bot user.
-- BOT_ID: user id for the bot user.
 - CHANNEL_ID: channel id for the channel where the bot will publish all tranfer events.

-### Step 2

-Run app in development mode: `$ npm run dev`
+Run app in production mode: `$ npm start`

+Run app in production mode for Ropsten network: `$ NETWORK=ropsten npm start`